zenstruck/class-metadata/README.md

 ### Attributes

-When creating the autoload configuration for your application, the composer plugin scans your PS-4 `autoload` (defined in your `composer.json`) to look for classes with the `Alias` & `Metadata` attributes.
-These are parsed and mapping files generated.
+When creating the autoload configuration for your application, the composer plugin scans your PSR-4 `autoload` namespace(s) (defined in your `composer.json`) to look for classes with the `Alias` & `Metadata` attributes.
+These are parsed and a mapping file is generated.

 ```php
 namespace App\Entity;